Night combat: Classical antiquity

-Middle Ages
+Early Modern

 The Night Attack of Târgoviște pitted Vlad The Impaler of Wallachia against Mehmed II of the Ottoman Empire.
 Vlad reportedly disguised himself as a Turk and walked freely throughout the Ottoman camp in an effort to find Mehmed's tent and learn about the organization of his army.
 One chronicle of the battle says that Mehmed disallowed his troops to exit their tents so as not to cause a panic in case of an attack.
 According to that chronicle, Vlad learned of this and planned his attack at night knowing that the enemy soldiers would have to remain in their tents.
 Accounts of the battle and its casualties are mixed, but in the end it was a Wallachian victory, with around 5000 Wallachian casualties compared to around 15,000 for the Ottomans.
 The Ashanti army sometimes, although seldom, fought at night.
 The Ashanti engaged in a night attack at Dodowa in 1826.
 The army was led by torch-carrying scouts.